Configuring HashiCorp Vault as SSH Certificate Authority

 - systemctl restart ssh

-Assuming your cloud image template has an ID of 1000:
+# Assuming your cloud image template has ID 1000

 qm set 1000 --cicustom "user=local:snippets/user-data.yaml"

-Note: This method doesn’t mesh well with Cloud-Init in the GUI.
-Either use snippets to configure your cloud images, or use the GUI and leave additional configurations to Ansible and other configuration tools.
+Note: This method doesn’t mesh well with Cloud-Init GUI configuration.
+Either use snippets to configure your cloud images, or use the GUI and handle additional configurations through Ansible or other configuration management tools.

-Define an SSH role in Vault.
-This role controls which users can request signed certificates and sets the TTL (time-to-live) for the certificates:
+Create a role that controls which users can request signed certificates and sets TTL limits:

 vault write ssh/roles/dev-role \